ganeti/ganeti/man/hbal.rst

   collecting via RAPI or LUXI).
 This or one of the other backends must be selected.

--S *datafile*, --save-cluster=*datafile*
+-S *filename*, --save-cluster=*filename*
-  If given, the state of the cluster at the end of the balancing is saved to the given file.
+  If given, the state of the cluster before the balancing is saved to the given file plus the extension "original"
+  (i.e. *filename*.original), and the state at the end of the balancing is saved to the given file plus the extension "balanced" (i.e. *filename*.balanced).
 This allows re-feeding the cluster state to either hbal itself or for example hspace.

 -m *cluster*
  Collect data directly from the *cluster* given as an argument via